-A. Reporting Entity - The Governmental Accounting Standards Board (GASB) in its Statement No. 14, "The Financial Reporting Entity," as amended by GASB 39 "Determining Whether Certain Organizations Are Component Units an Amendment of GASB Statement 14," establishes standards for defining the financial reporting entity.
+A. Reporting Entity - The Governmental Accounting Standards Board (GASB) in its Statement No. 14, "The Financial Reporting Entity," as amended by GASB 39 "Determining Whether Certain Organizations Are Component Units an Amendment of GASB Statement 14,"establishes standards for defining the financial reporting entity.
 In developing these standards, the GASB assumed that all governmental organizations are responsible to elected officials at the federal, state, or local level.
 Financial reporting by a state or local government should report the elected officials' accountability for those organizations.

 The Tax Collector, as established by Article VIII of the Constitution of the State of Florida, is an elected official of the County.
 Although the Tax Collector's Office is operationally autonomous from the Board of County Commissioners, it does not hold sufficient corporate powers of its own to be considered a legally separate entity for financial reporting purposes.
-Therefore, the Tax Collector is reported as a part of the primary government of Taylor County, Florida.
-The Tax Collector's financial statements do not purport to reflect the financial position or the results of operations of Taylor County, Florida, taken as a whole.
+Therefore, the Tax Collector's financial statements do not purport to reflect the financial position or the results of operations of Taylor County, Florida, taken as a whole.